Which place is cheaper, Koh Tao or Bali?

 The sun comes out a lot this time of the year in Bali.
 Bali usually receives more sunshine than Koh Tao during autumn.
 Bali gets 266 hours of sunny skies, while Koh Tao receives 167 hours of full sun in the autumn.

 In the autumn, Bali is a little warmer than Koh Tao.
-Typically, the autumn temperatures in Bali in October are around 27°C (81°F), and Koh Tao is about 24°C (76°F).
+Typically, the autumn temperatures in Bali in October average around 27°C (81°F), and Koh Tao averages at about 24°C (76°F).

 October to March is the rainy season in Bali.
 February to June is the dry season in Koh Tao.
 Bali usually gets around the same amount of rain in January as Koh Tao.
 Bali gets 90 mm (3.5 in) of rain, while Koh Tao receives 94 mm (3.7 in) of rain this time of the year.